microsounds/kagami/readme.md

 recent `item` found.
 This is to avoid the issue of dirtying a `git` worktree simply because the `lastBuildDate` value changed.

+## Notes on feed blurbs
+RSS feed item descriptions (blurbs) are truncated to the first 80 words for brevity.

+While old world web publishing wisdom would tell you that the entire article contents should be included within `<description>`, that defeats the purpose of even having a website.

+Since no modern RSS/newsreader applications expects this behavior anyway, `kagami` assumes that newsreader will offer to open feed items in the user's web browser for the full experience.

-# Embedded Table of Contents and Anchor Links
+# Table of Contents and Anchor Links
 When writing structured content, you can embed a dynamically generated table of contents with navigable anchor links anywhere in your markdown using local macro `{TOC}`.